Skip to main content

 • and either (a) Child Development―Birth to 3 (Infant/Toddler) or (b) Child Development―4 to 8 (Early Childhood).
 The Child Development course not previously taken must be taken concurrently with Practicum.

-Practicum is an opportunity for practicum students to have a guided learning experience in a professional agency that provides services to children and families.
-Experiences and projects at the practicum site provide practicum students with opportunity to use and implement theories and practices learned in other ECEMS classes.
-Topics of this practicum include assessment of the early childhood classroom, assessment of child development, and use of assessment data to plan classroom curriculum.
+Guided learning experience in a professional setting that provides services to young children and families.
+Learning experiences and projects provide opportunities to use and implement theories and practices learned in other courses.
+By completing this practicum in an approved early childhood setting, students will meet one of the age groups/program type requirements.
 NOTE: Prior to enrolling in Practicum Experiences with Young Children students must take six credit hours including Introduction to Early Care and Education in a Mobile Society (Professional Development) and either (a) Child Development - Birth to 3 (Infant/Toddler) or (b) Child Development - 4 to 8 (Early Childhood).
 The Child Development course not previously taken must be taken concurrently with Practicum.

 Core Courses